scala/docs.scala-lang/_overviews/tutorials/scala-for-java-programmers.md

 import code from one or several *traits*.

-Maybe the easiest way for a Java programmer to understand what traits are is to view them as interfaces which can also contain code (This feature is available in Java since version 8 using the `default` keyword as well as static methods.
-Default methods can be overriden in implementing classes.
-Since Java 9 private methods can also be used in interfaces.).
+Maybe the easiest way for a Java programmer to understand what traits are is to view them as interfaces which can also contain code.
 In Scala, when a class inherits from a trait, it implements that trait's interface, and inherits all the code contained in the trait.

+(Note that since Java 8, Java interfaces can also contain code, either using the `default` keyword, or as static methods.)

 To see the usefulness of traits, let's look at a classical example: ordered objects.
 It is often useful to be able to compare objects of a